peppertree/dnntool/README.md

 # DNN.Tool
 DNN.Tool is a winforms application that allows you to manipulate your local DNN sites hosted in IIS

-Currently you can do two different types of actions:
+Currently you can do three different types of actions:

 1. create a clone from a local site